Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 Several molecules absent today are the subject of ongoing clinical trials.
 Fisetin is being studied in a randomized trial funded by the National Institute on Aging (NIA) on markers of cellular senescence in older adults.
 Ergothioneine is entering pilot intervention protocols.
 Apigenin is being tested in sleep trials.

 If these trials produce data that meet the three selection criteria, the conclusions will evolve.
-The selection process is not a fixed list.
-It is a method of continuous evaluation.
+The selection process is not a fixed list, but a method of continuous evaluation.

-The principle governing this inventory of exclusions is straightforward: a rigorous formula in which every bioactive has passed all three filters is preferable to an extended list of molecules half of which rest on a preclinical promise.
+The principle governing this inventory of exclusions is straightforward: a rigorous formula in which every bioactive has passed all three filters, at the level of evidence attainable for its class, is preferable to an extended list of molecules half of which rest on a preclinical promise never confirmed in humans.
 The value of a formula is not measured by the length of its ingredient list.
 It is measured by the solidity of each of its choices, including its choices of exclusion.

 Frequently asked questions